All Episodes

 Will the drive-bys ever report it?

-The drive-by's are totally interested in disinformation and presenting the conventional wisdom or the cliche on this.
+The drive-bys are totally interested in disinformation and presenting the conventional wisdom or the cliché on this.

-That this is all about tax cuts, additional tax cuts for the rich, which during an economy uh like ours is only going to benefit the rich, instead of saying millionaires and billionaires, also known as the people who save and create jobs.
+That this is all about tax cuts, additional tax cuts for the rich, which during an economy like ours is only going to benefit the rich, instead of saying millionaires and billionaires, also known as the people who save and create jobs.

 It's not hard to say, but there is some fear.